-If you have been to my TPT Store or follow me on Instagram you will see I am all about Adapted and Interactive Books.
-These books are so versatile!
 They can be used for 1:1, small, and large groups, task bins, assessment, independent, partner, and morning work.
-In this post I will show you how you can use adapted books in your own classroom!
+In this post, I will show you how to use adapted books in your own classroom!
 I will answer the what, why, and how.

 What Are Adapted Books?

-For those of you that don’t know, Adapted & Interactive books are abbreviated books with moveable pieces The text is usually adapted to be less wordy and easier for early readers.
-It also may have symbolated text.
-That means the words are accompanied by picture symbols that mimic the AAC user’s device.
-They can even come in an errorless learning format which is a great introduction for early learners still working on pre-academic skills.
+For those of you who don’t know, Adapted & Interactive books are abbreviated books with moveable pieces.
+The text is usually adapted to be less wordy and easier for early readers.

-Why Use Adapted books
+Why Use Adapted Books

 There are so many reasons to use adapted books.
 They work in a variety of ways for so many different types of users.
 Skills adapted books teach and reinforce include but are not limited to: